derekrliang/backdrop/README.md

 ![Register Application on 500px](public/readme/500px-register-application.png)

 4) After you register, you will get a consumer key.
-We'll be using it to get photos from 500px.
+Put it in your `server.json` as we'll need it to get photos from 500px.

 ## API